Guidelines for Computing Course Credit/Contact Hours

 Related to credit hours is the length of the semester.
 This was established as Senate policy, "The UAF Faculty Senate moves to establish a 14-week instructional period for the Fairbanks campus with provision for an additional examination period during each semester."
 (FS meeting #21, October 15, 1990)

 From Motion passed at Meeting #206 (April 6, 2015):

 A credit hour represents an amount of work that reasonably approximates not less than:

-Credit hours may not be divided, except one-half credit hours may be granted at the appropriate rate.
 For short courses and classes of less than one semester in duration, course hours may not be compressed into fewer than three days per credit.
-Any existing semester-long course that is to be offered in a format that is compressed to less than six weeks must be approved by the college or school's curriculum council and the appropriate UAF Faculty Senate Committee.
+Any existing semester-long course that is to be offered in a “compressed to less than six weeks” format must be approved by the college or school's curriculum council and the appropriate UAF Faculty Senate Committee (SADA, Core Review, Curriculum Review or GAAC).
 Any new course proposal must indicate those course compression format(s) in which the course will be taught.
 Only approved course formats will be allowed for scheduling.
-[FS Meeting #175, May 2, 2011]

 Practica, internships, and supervised scholarly activity differ from lab instruction in that there is no structured daily educational exercises nor daily instructor evaluation, and a significant portion of the activity is not supervised by the instructor of record.